How to get sender’s time zone of a received email in Outlook?

 If you want to display the sender’s time zone directly on the message header, please try the Sender Time Zone utility of Kutools for Outlook.

-1. After installing Kutools for Outlook, go to the Kutools Plus tab, and then enable the Sender Time Zone feature by clicking it as below screenshot shown.
+1. After installing Kutools for Outlook, go to the Kutools Plus tab, and then click Show Message Info > Sender Time Zone.

 Then sender’s time zone is displayed on message header immediately.
 See screenshot: